The Frontend Builds article series

 When browsing the project directory, you’ll find the gulpfile, which I’ll use as a starting point for this series.

-During the series well make continuous improvements to the gulpfile to make it more flexible, readable and maintainable.
-A few things are already part of the base gulpfile.
+to make it more flexible, readable and maintainable.
+A few things are already part of the base gulpfile

-• internal tasks are marked with the private: prefix
+- internal tasks are marked with the

-• well-known tasks such as default and watch are available
+prefix - well-known tasks such as

-• run-sequence is used to keep things in the correct order and make gulpfile more readable
+is used to keep things in the correct order and make gulpfile more readable

 gulp.task('private:app:templates', function(){